Bicycles, Scooters, and Other Personal Conveyance Vehicles

 - The operation, parking, and storage of personal conveyance vehicles is prohibited in all interior building spaces; on all stairways, steps, ledges, benches, planting areas, any other fixtures; and in any other posted area unless authorized by INLOCC, in consultation with the building manager.
 Occupants of university-owned housing (residence halls, apartments, and rental houses) are subject to the rules and regulations related to the particular unit they occupy with regard to personal conveyance vehicles they own.
 Vendor-owned personal conveyance vehicle are prohibited from operation, parking or storage in university residence halls, apartments, and rental houses.

 - Unless prohibited by an ordinance promulgated by the city in which a campus is located, motorized scooters may be operated on the sidewalks adjacent to and within the campus.
-As of the effective date of this policy, the City of Indianapolis prohibits the operation of motorized scooters on all city sidewalks and trails; therefore, motorized scooters shall be operated only on city streets, in bike lanes where available, on the IUPUI campus.
 If any city in which a university campus is located subsequently adopts an ordinance governing the operation of motorized scooters, motorized scooters at that campus must be operated in accordance with the city ordinance.

 - Operators must move at a safe speed and yield to pedestrians at all times.
 An operator who collides with a pedestrian is required to stop and provide the pedestrian with the operator’s contact information, including name, cell phone number and email address.
 The operator is required to call IUPD if the pedestrian is injured or if there is property damage, including damage to university buildings or landscape.